han-yaeger/yaeger/docs/entities.md

 # Entities aka Game Objects

 Entities are what actually make a game.
-Anything that can be placed on a scene will be an Entity and will have to ( indirectly) implement the abstract superclass `YaegerEntity`.
+Anything that can be placed on a scene will be an Entity and will have to (indirectly) implement the abstract superclass `YaegerEntity`.

-## Static or Dynamic Entities
+## Static or dynamic entities

 Just as with scenes, entities are available in static and dynamic version.
-The main difference is that a dynamic Entity receives a Game World Update, where a static Entity does not.
+The main difference is that a dynamic entity receives a GWU, where a static entity does not.

-In general static Entities will be typically used for menu-items or non-moving things.
-Dynamic Entities are typically used for anything that should move around the Scene, or should have time-based behaviour in general.
+In general static entities will be typically used for menu-items or non-moving things.
+Dynamic entities are typically used for anything that should move around the scene, or should have time-based behaviour in general.

+Note that the GWU originates at the scene.
+To make a dynamic entity to receive the GWU, it must be added to a dynamic scene.
+If added to a static scene, it will be as static as a static entity.

 ## Properties for all entities

 Although there a different entities, they all share a basic set of properties.
 These include the *hue*, *saturation*, *brightness*, *rotation* and many more.
 One of the more interesting properties is the *viewOrder*, which can be used to influence the order in which the entities are rendered on the scene.
-The lower the value, the closer the entity is placed to the front of the screen.
+The lower the value, the closer the entity is placed to the front of the scene.

+## Movement of dynamic entities

 ## Different types of entities

-There are several Entities available, which can be divided into four different types:
+There are several Entities available, which can be divided into four different
+types:

 | Static Entity     | Dynamic Entity            | Type              |
 | :---------------- | :------------------------ | :---------------- |